RadioactiveRoboticsFLL/EV3Python2020/README.md

 ## Our Robot

 TBF: What should we say about the robot that's important to the code?

+TBF: we removed these images because they are too big, and take time to get copied to the robot.

 <img src="./data/IMG_0261.jpg" alt="data/IMG_0261.jpg" width="500">